kubevirt/application-aware-quota/README.md

   **Note**: AAQ must be configured to allow AAQ cluster quota management

-  Refer to the "Configure AAQ Operator" section for more details.
+  Refer to the [Configure AAQ Operator](#configure-aaq-operator) section for more details.

 Please see [acrq-example.yaml](https://github.com/kubevirt/application-aware-quota/blob/main/manifests/examples/acrq-example.yaml) for an example manifest.